You are here

 Pacific Judicial Council President, Chief of the Chief District Judges, Federal Committee member (2006-present)

-Chief Judge Frances Tydingco-Gatewood is currently the Acting President of the Pacific Judicial Council and was elected previously as the first woman President of the Pacific Judicial Council.
+Chief Judge Frances Tydingco-Gatewood has served as the President of the Pacific Judicial Council and was elected previously as the first woman president of that organization.
 She has also served as co-chairperson for the Pacific Judicial Council Education Committee.
 In her officer capacities, she has and continues to work tirelessly to further the committee's goal of improving the education of all justices, judges and court staff for American Samoa, the Commonwealth of the Northern Mariana Islands, Guam, the Republic of Palau, and the Federated States of Micronesia, which include Pohnpei, Chuuk, Kosrae, and Yap.
 She has previously been elected amongst her Pacific island judges to serve as Treasurer and Vice President.
 She is also a member of the Pacific Judicial Council Education Committee.

 In 2012, Chief Judge Tydingco-Gatewood was selected in a rotation to be the Chief of the Chief District Judges of the Ninth Circuit for a one-year term.
 As the “Chief of the Chiefs,” she was delegated to chair and plan the committee meetings and the annual Conference of Chief District Judges of the Ninth Circuit.
 There are a total of 16 Chief District Judges serving in Alaska, Arizona, California, and the Commonwealth of the Northern Mariana Islands, Guam, Hawaii, Idaho, Montana, Nevada, Oregon, and Washington.